-I’ve been on the beta version of iOS 9.3 for about a week now and the most evident upgrade to iOS 9 and my eyes is, without a doubt, Night Shift.
+I’ve been rocking the beta version of iOS 9.3 for about a week now, and the most evident upgrade to iOS 9 (and my eyes) is, without a doubt, Night Shift.

 Speaking from experience...

-I never realised how much of a difference light temperature makes until I downloaded the beta version of iOS 9.3.
-Since I use two phones, an iPhone and an ever-changing Android phone (to keep my Android senses as sharpened as my iOS ones), I immediately noticed its impact.
+I never realised how much of a difference light temperature made to my eyes, until I downloaded the beta version of iOS 9.3.
+Since I use two phones (an iPhone and an ever-changing Android phone to keep my Android senses sharp), I immediately noticed its impact.

-You can also choose to switch it off completely or have it kick in at the timing of your choice.
-Enable it, your eyes will definitely thank you for it, after a hard day of staring at your computer screen.
-In fact, you're probably wishing you're reading this with Night Shift enabled on your iPhone right about now.
+You can also choose to switch it off completely or have it kick in at a time of your choice.
+Either way, definitely give it a go - your eyes will definitely thank you for it after a hard day of staring at your computer screen.
+In fact, if you're in bed as you read this, you'd be benefiting from it right now.